LanceMcCarthy/GoldenClouds/index.md

 Checking out is straightforward:

-1. You can leave all the soiled laundry on the bed you used.
+1. Leave all the soiled laundry on the bed you used.
-2. Close all the doors/windows you've opened and turn off any lights or fans that you turned on.
+2. Close all the doors/windows you've opened
+3. Turn off any lights/fans
-3. Turn of any Air Conditioners
+4. Turn of any Air Conditioners
+5. If you have signed into the TV's apps or Xbox with your account,
-4. Close the electronic gate after you've driven out
+6. Close the electronic gate after you've driven out
-5. Put the keys back in the lockbox, scramble the code and close to lock it.
+7. Put the keys back in the lockbox, scramble the code, then close to lock it.

-This is our home, not just an "airbnb investment property", so we thank you for being considerate!

 ## Rooms and Amenities